You are here

 Articles on historiography

-“New Directions in Transnational History,” in New Directions in Social and Cultural History, edited by Lucy Noakes (under contract with Bloomsbury).
+“New Directions in Transnational History,” in New Directions in Social and Cultural History, edited by Sasha Handley, Rohan McWilliam, and Lucy Noakes (London: Bloomsbury, 2018).

 “The archives of Geraldine Forbes and Barbara Ramusack: restoring women’s voices,” for a fetzschrift edited by Padma Anagol and Swapna Banerjee (under contract with Oxford University Press).